HackerBurscht/PROG22/README.md

   welche in der Zukunft liegen aber nicht, in den letzten 30 Tagen gekocht wurden.
 Wer die Zeit nicht linear betrachtet ist hier klar im Vorteil.
-- Anzeigefehler mit zu wenig Input
+- Anzeigefehler mit zu wenig Input.
+Tage müssen der Reihe nach geplant werden.
+Kein Tag darf ausgelassen werden.
+- -Affinity analysis
+-
 ## What is Mealy
 Mealy serves as a tool to organize your weekly meals, to inspire your planning, to plan "like" you would and to deliver in-depth information about your daily dinners.